 - End of Life: Patients admitted for end of life evaluation or hospice care are allowed one visitor at a time.
 End of life is defined as anticipated death with a do not resuscitate order and/or planned withdrawal of life-sustaining interventions.
 If families are in the process of end of life decision making, up to two support persons will be allowed on the day of the meeting with providers.

-- Adults with Cognitive, Behavioral, or Special Needs: One person for the duration of the visit, for the patient's safety and well-being.
+- Adults with Cognitive, Behavioral, or Special Needs: One visitor for the duration of the patient's visit, for the patient's safety and well-being.

 All Visitors Will:

-- Have their temperature checked and perform hand hygiene at entry
+- Have their temperature checked (<100◦F) and perform hand hygiene at entry.

-- Wear a mask for the duration of their visit
+- Wear a mask during the duration of their visit.

-- Perform hand hygiene when leaving or entering a patient's room
+- Perform hand hygiene when entering or leaving a patient's room.

 What are other options for visitation during this time?